Skip to content

 File

 A custom Font file to use in place of the Card's default.
+Accepted formats include .otf, .ttf, and .ttc.
 This is generally only applied to the title text of the Card.

-In order for a Font file to be reflected in the live Card preview, you must upload the File to the server and click the Save Changes button at the bottom of the Font.
+In order for a Font file to be reflected in the live Card preview, you must upload the file and click Save.

 File Location